When it’s tomato season, it’s time to learn about home canning tomatoes!

 This is a hot topic.
 Some people believe that you need to acidify, and some people don’t.
 In the past, you didn’t have to acidify your tomatoes.
 You could just process them in a water bath canner, because they already had enough acidity, making the process safe.

 Since then, conditions have changed.
-I think it’s probably a combination of the tomatoes themselves, since we have all of these hybrids and things like that, and the soil and atmospheric conditions.
+I think it’s probably a combination of the tomatoes themselves, since we have all of these hybrids now, plus soil and atmospheric conditions.
 Regardless of the cause, everyone agrees that our tomatoes are not as acidic as they used to be.
 So today, it’s recommended that you add acid to your tomatoes, to bump down the pH level a bit.
 You can still toss them in a water bath or use a pressure canner, but make sure you add acid first.

 You can do that in two ways: